ddsky/spoonacular-api-clients/javascript/docs/IngredientsApi.md

 //apiKeyScheme.apiKeyPrefix = 'Token';

 let apiInstance = new SpoonacularApi.IngredientsApi();
-let ingredientName = butter; // String | The name of the ingredient you want to replace. apiInstance.getIngredientSubstitutes(ingredientName, (error, data, response) => {
+let ingredientName = "butter"; // String | The name of the ingredient you want to replace. apiInstance.getIngredientSubstitutes(ingredientName, (error, data, response) => {
   if (error) {
     console.error(error);